 Committed to energy efficiency in buildings: the Torre Iberdrola, the Iberdrola Campus and Ochil House, the headquarters of ScottishPower — the group's UK subsidiary — are a symbol of the company's commitment to sustainability and energy efficiency.
 We are working on enhancing the performance of the climate control (heating and cooling), thermal insulation and lighting in the buildings, and the automation of their associated facilities.

-Sustainable Mobility Plan: we are leading the transition towards sustainable mobility and transport electrification.
-We pursue emissions reductions, the drive for energy efficiency, improvements in the quality of life for the people where the group operates and raising awareness among our employees.
-The group has set a target of installing 150,000 charging points for electric vehicles by 2025.
-It also aims to have of a fleet of more than 3,500 fully electric vehicles in Spain and the UK by 2030.
+We are leading the transition towards sustainable mobility and the electrification of transport with our Sustainable Mobility Plan.
+We aim to reduce emissions, promote energy efficiency, improve people's quality of life and raise awareness among our employees.
+The group has set a target of installing 110,000 charging points for electric vehicles by 2025.

-Efficient products and services: we are working non-stop to develop new products and services that promote efficiency, energy saving and the protection of the environment.
-These include: Smart Mobility, Smart Home, Smart Solar, Customised plans, Energy Wallet and PowerUp.
+We are working on the development of new products and services that promote efficiency, energy saving and environmental protection.
+These include: Smart Mobility, Smart Home, Smart Solar and Energy Wallet.

-We are throwing light on our cultural heritage: the group undertakes different lighting projects for artistic monuments and unique buildings.
-The intention is to contribute towards the appreciation of heritage, help with energy efficiency and reduce environmental pollution.
+We give light to cultural heritage with different lighting projects in artistic monuments and unique buildings.
+Our aim is to contribute to the enhancement of heritage, promote energy efficiency and reduce environmental pollution.